JukkaMK/crispr-variant-analysis/README.md

 # CRISPR Variant Analysis

-This project explores how genetic variants affect gene regions in a CRISPR-related context, with a focus on biological interpretation rather than pipeline complexity.
+This repository demonstrates a lightweight and interpretable workflow for exploring and prioritizing genetic variants in a CRISPR-related context using Python and Jupyter notebooks.
+The focus is on biological interpretation of variant effects rather than building a complex analysis pipeline.

 ## Background
 Understanding the functional impact of variants is essential in